NikoHems/Start-up-classification/README.md

 ### Outcome

 Among the models tested, the best-performing model (XGBoost) achieved an impressive F1 score of 86%, indicating a high level of accuracy in predicting startup success.

+### Limitations

+While the F1 score shows high potential of the model there are some limitations to this:
+- There are only few features with high predictive power.
+- It´s quite difficult to define whether a Start-up is successful or not, there is no common sense here.
+- There are way more factors influencing success rate than we have in our dataset.

 ### Deployment